 When it comes to deciding what type of maintenance is best for your business, there are several factors you need to consider.
 Whether you choose preventative, reactive or predictive maintenance, each option has its own positives and negatives.
 You must weigh up each one to decide which is the best choice for you and your facility.

 Preventive maintenance is a key component of the management of any type of facility.
 It aids in increasing equipment lifespan, decreases unexpected downtime, and ultimately, the decline in long-term maintenance costs.
 That being said, it’s not always the right option for certain components of your business.
 As with everything, whilst it has advantages, it also comes with some disadvantages.

-In this blog, we discuss the advantages and disadvantages of preventative maintenance.
+In this blog, we discuss the pros and cons that come with preventative maintenance.

 What is Preventative Maintenance?

 Preventative maintenance maintains your business’ assets in an approach which involves regular or scheduled inspections and repairs – even when equipment is functioning.
 In essence, having such a program in place delivers routine maintenance, to keep your facility up and running by preventing unforeseen and costly shutdowns.

 Regular maintenance of equipment means that costly repairs or replacements are reduced dramatically.
 Similarly, breakdowns can also cause your business to be affected, and in some cases, you may have to shut down completely whilst appropriate repairs take place.
 Therefore, alongside the reduction of breakdowns, planned maintenance also minimises the chances of your business shutting and the loss of revenue these closures can cause.